Basement-Friends/backend/README.md

-# backend

-backend for basement friends app

-Created in Java and Spring Boot
+Backend application for Basement Friends App. created using Java Spring Boot and MongoDB
-Created by karolinak00, mtszpl, dannelysbeth
-Used database MongoDB